TikTok To Sue Trump Administration Over Ban, As Soon As Tuesday

 Such a sweeping ban would be fatal for TikTok in the U.S.

 It is popular among teenagers and 20-somethings in the U.S., where more than 100 million users have downloaded the app.
 They use it to share dances and comedy skits in 60-second video bites, which often go viral.
-The app has become such a cultural phenomenon that it has become a platform to discover new music and has even launched several breakout hits that have topped the Billboard charts.
+The app is such a cultural phenomenon that it has become a platform to discover new music and has even launched several breakout hits that have topped the Billboard charts.

-The app has also been used to antagonize the president, including when thousands of teens reserved tickets to the president's rally in Tulsa, Okla. with no intention of going, inflating the Trump campaign's expectations for the event and causing embarrassment over the disappointing turnout.
+The app has also been used to antagonize the president, including when thousands of teens reserved tickets to the president's rally in Tulsa, Okla., with no intention of going, inflating the Trump campaign's expectations for the event and causing embarrassment over the disappointing turnout.

 If the presidential ban goes into effect, the app may no longer be able to send software updates, rendering TikTok unmanageable on smartphones and eventually nonfunctional.